What is luck?

 We live in a conscious universe where everything is alive, connected and synchronised – our minds and the world nested inside each other.
 To navigate by synchronicity you need to recognise and seize opportunities when Kairos time is on your side.
 Greeks suggest that Kairos time is an indeterminate moment or vertical, virtual time or quantum space between the time that is right for something to happen and to actualise your dreams and is opposite or complementary to Chronos time which is a sequential time that can be measured with clocks and calendars to realise your goals (read about the difference between realising goals and actualising dreams above).
 You need to invoke your inner kairomancer.
 How?
 By shifting into that identity, that inner part of yourself and recognising that you are already a “strong attractor” for fortunate events and encounters.
 You can do it.
 You’re doing it now – by reading this article.
 Remind yourself that you can do things and anchor this feeling in your physical environment (read tip 3 below).
 Take time to dream and set your goals.

-Position yourself for luck: ‘earth’ yourself
+Position yourself for luck and serendipity: ‘earth’ yourself

 “Ability is of little account without opportunity.” pointed out Napoleon Bonaparte.
 You need to position yourself well – between heaven and earth.
 Good connection with heaven and earth energies is essential.
 It’s like electrical current – you need to connect the circuit for the energy to flow.
 Mediation and expanding your consciousness will connect you the heaven’s forces and grounding or earthing will connect you the earth’s energies.

 There is a growing body of evidence and scientific research suggesting that when we’re grounded or earthed (for example, when walking on a beach or wet grass or having a bath) our bodies receive the Earth’s electrons which has positive health benefits such as reducing inflammation, pain and stress, improved circulation and so on.
-From feng shui perspective, you’re connecting to the earth force and charge (chi) which will help you to be more centred and balanced and have more energy to manifest and physicalise your dreams and goals.
+From feng shui perspective, you’re connecting to the earth force and charge (chi) which will help you to be more centred, present and balanced and have more energy to manifest and physicalise your dreams and goals.
 Read more about earthing / grounding

 Lucky symbols and charms